 SIOP is not a magical off-the-shelf solution.
 It is tailored to each client and the unique circumstances, strategies, differentiators, people, processes, systems, and data.
 As you get a directionally-correct monthly cadence going with cross-functional and potentially cross-organizational engagement, strategic issues and related roadblocks will emerge.
 These issues become the focus to create resilience in manufacturing and supply chain.

 Refer to our blog for many articles on SIOP.
-Also, read more about these types of strategies in our eBook, Future-Proofing Manufacturing & Supply Chain Post COVID-19.
+Also, read about how to implement SIOP in our book, SIOP (Sales Inventory Operations Planning): Creating Predictable Revenue and EBITDA Growth.
 If you are interested in talking about what it would take to purse the SIOP journey in your business, contact us.

 Did you like this article?
 Continue reading on this topic: